 Antonio Roberson, 29, who has addresses in both Oakland and Concord, was arrested after the early-morning incident, CHP Officer Michael Ferguson said.
 Roberson was on parole for a human trafficking conviction that involved a minor, police said.

 Officers were involved in the shooting, Ferguson said in an emailed news release Thursday afternoon, but neither officers nor Roberson and his female passenger were injured in the shooting.
-Roberson and his passenger were hospitalized for
+Roberson and his passenger were hospitalized for injuries they received when the car crashed into the guard rail on the eastbound S-curve, Ferguson said.

 The incident began shortly after 1:30 a.m. when CHP officers driving across the bridge were passed by a speeding black 1994 Cadillac Eldorado, Ferguson said.
 The officers followed the car and came through the Treasure Island tunnel to find the Eldorado had crashed, its front end badly crushed.